anjanisone/TensorflowHandwritingRecognition/README.md

 The script to convert the images can be found in data_handler.main().
 After conversion, the arrays are saved as `nist_labels_32x32.npy` and `nist_images_32x32.npy`.
 The data is now preprocessed and can be fed into the neural network.

 ## The Graph
 Now it's time to define the tensorflow graph.
-If you are not familiar with tensorflow, I can recommend [this course on udemy.com](https://www.udemy.com/complete-guide-to-tensorflow-for-deep-learning-with-python).
-I based this AI on that course.
+If you are not familiar with tensorflow,
-I have found that a graph like this works very well:
 1. Convolutional Layer: filter_size: 4x4, filters: 16
 2. Pooling Layer 2x2
 3. Convolutional Layer: filter_size: 4x4, filters: 32